wxwilcke/mmlkg/README.md

 # Multimodal MLP

-A simple MLP with modality-specific neural encoders.
+A simple MLP with modality-specific neural encoders for learning on RDF knowledge graphs.